conan-io/docs/faq/general.rst

 create their packages, but you will only need it if you want to build packages from source, or if there are no available precompiled packages for your system/settings.
 We use CMake extensively in our examples and documentation, but only because it is very convenient and most C/C++ devs are familiar with it.

 Is build-system XXXXX supported?
 --------------------------------
 Yes.
 It is.
 Conan makes no assumption about the build system.
 It just wraps any build commands specified by the package creators.
-There are already some helper methods in code to ease the use of CMake, but similar functions can be very easily added for your favourite build system.
+There are already some helper methods in code to ease the use of CMake, but similar functions can be very easily added for your favorite build system.
 Please check out the alternatives explained in :ref:`generator packages <dyn_generators>`

 Is my compiler, version, architecture, or setting supported?